microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

  - First Validation on focus lost (default behavior)
  - First Validation on action
  - First Validation on focus lost only if the user has typed something

+ For any of the above values, validation will happen for un-validated fields on action, and focus will be placed in the first invalid input.

 ### Which Input Properties to Validate